 You know, when I was running the gym, we often would have big staff meetings and all we do is complain about stuff or go over the things that were problems.
 Right.
 I rarely sat down with people one-on-one and actually talked to them about, you know, are you happy?
 What do you need?
 All these different things?
 Like, are you looking for another job?
 Are you happy here?
 Do you want more or less responsibility?
 Are you having problems?
 And I’ve talked to number of gym owners just like you who have said that just that quarterly meeting, whether it’s 15 or 20 minutes, even structureless is sometimes a huge, huge thing that’s super insightful that builds a trusting relationship.
-And then other gym owners who are more structured actually go through the roadmap plan and they find ways to kind of supercharge their staff to growth.
+And then other gym owners who are more structured actually go through the Growth ToolKit plan and they find ways to kind of supercharge their staff to growth.
 But it’s exactly kind of what you said there.
 How long have you been doing one-on-one meetings with staff?

 Mike Collette (10:50):